alu111222333/JSONtemplate/README.md

 ```html
  [!table_row100,data.parameters!]
 ```
-This sometimes may be usefull.
+This is very bad idea, but sometimes may be useful.
 Same situation with templates:
 ```html
  {{template[*some_value*]}} --> {{template100}}